Why does infused cannabis give me a headache?

 Unlike plain flower, infused items often contain:

-• Sugars or artificial sweeteners → blood sugar spikes/crashes.
+- Sugars or artificial sweeteners → blood sugar spikes and crashes

-• Flavorings, colorings, or chocolate → some metabolize poorly or trigger migraines (chocolate can interact with THC levels).
+- Flavorings, colorings, or chocolate → some metabolize poorly or trigger migraines

-This is why some get headaches specifically from gummies or chocolates but not flower.
+This is why some people get headaches specifically from gummies or chocolates but not from flower.

 4. Individual Sensitivities

-• Terpenes or cannabinoids: Certain profiles (e.g., in full-spectrum infusions) might irritate sensitive users, though they often help headaches.
+- Terpenes or cannabinoids: Certain profiles in full-spectrum infusions might irritate sensitive users, though they often help headaches in others.

-• Metabolic differences: Your liver processes edibles differently, producing stronger effects.
+- Metabolic differences: Your liver processes edibles differently, producing stronger and longer-lasting effects than inhaled cannabis.

-• Other factors: Low tolerance, mixing with caffeine/alcohol, fatigue, or pre-existing migraine tendencies.
+- Other factors: Low tolerance, mixing with caffeine or alcohol, fatigue, or pre-existing migraine tendencies.
 Overuse can lead to rebound headaches.

 Why Infused Specifically (vs. Flower)?

-Smoking/vaping hits faster with less risk of overdoing it, and avoids food additives.
-Edibles deliver a body-heavy, prolonged experience that amplifies side effects like dehydration or blood sugar issues for some.
+Smoking or vaping hits faster with less risk of overdoing it, and avoids food additives entirely.
+Edibles deliver a body-heavy, prolonged experience that amplifies side effects like dehydration or blood sugar issues for some people.
+The 11-hydroxy-THC conversion in the liver is also significantly more potent than inhaled THC, which catches a lot of people off guard.

 Note: Cannabis (including medical use) frequently reduces headache frequency and severity overall, but side effects vary by person, product, and dose.

-• Choose cleaner infusions (full-spectrum with minimal additives) or try sublingual tinctures.
+- Choose cleaner infusions — full-spectrum with minimal additives, or try sublingual tinctures for faster, more predictable onset.

-If headaches persist or are severe, stop use and talk to a doctor—especially if you have migraine history or take other meds.
-Individual responses differ a lot, so experimentation with your body's signals is key.
-If you share more details (e.g., specific products, doses, or if flower doesn't cause it), I can refine this further! 🌿
+If headaches persist or are severe, stop use and talk to a doctor — especially if you have migraine history or take other medications.
+Individual responses differ significantly, so paying attention to your body's signals is key.